Wentril/kubernetes_workshop/course.md

 helm upgrade my-first-chart ./my-first-chart -f ./my-first-chart/values.prod.yaml --namespace prod
 ```

-Even though that we haven't changed anything with second upgrade, the revision number will be increased again.
+Even though we haven't changed anything with second upgrade, the revision number will be increased again.
 The current revision history can be checked with command `helm history <release_name>` where you need to use namespace flag if operating in other than default namespace:

 ```bash
 helm history my-first-chart -n prod